ZCW-Spring25/DataAnalysis/README.md

 - The report should include visualizations, statistical summaries, and interpretations of the data
 - The report should include clear and concise explanations of the analysis methods used

+### Datapipelines

+- Use one or more of these datasets to do a summarization pipeline
+- read the file into a pipeline
+- perform various analytical functions on the dat as makes sense
+- these might be averages, max/min, most popular, or whatever might be interesting to look at
+- build the notebook to do the EDA
+- build a python script to orchestrate the data from loading thru analytics to some kind of output (visualization or summary)